Paint Protection Film – Frequently Asked Questions

 We recommend a non-ammonia cleaner and a microfiber cloth.
 It you use a professional detailer let them know the windows are tinted.

 Yes!
 With the modern adhesive systems found on today’s window tinting products, it is possible to have your car windows tinted even in freezing weather.
 However, the curing time may be extended in adverse conditions.
 Professional installers take the weather into consideration during installation, allowing more time to apply heat to the edges of the tint to activate the drying process.
 Be sure to purchase name brand high performance or metal window tinting products to insure high quality adhesives.
-I just had my windows tinted and now it’s all hazy.
-It’s been several days and it hasn’t gone away.
-You must have had a metalized film applied to your windows.
-Metalized film has a much slower drying time.
-Under normal drying conditions, such as hot summer days, it will take 1 – 2 weeks; wintertime the drying time usually takes 30 days.
-Also, drying time depends on how much sun exposure the windows receive during the day.
-The more sun, the faster the drying.

 V rays from the sun that are responsible for damaging your cars interior and excessive heat build-up are usually the cause of bubbles forming in the window tint.
 The bubbles are a result of a failure in the adhesive system.
 Protect yourself from this potential problem by purchasing a major brand name window tint material.
 The major window tint manufacturers, in their high performance and metal window tints, have a high temperature adhesive system and 99% of UV protection capabilities, which along with the metalizing technology, allows them to give a manufacture backed guarantee against bubbling of window tinting.
 These films are available from most reputable installers.